TomParisDE/tp-twitch-widget/readme.txt

 = Using The WordPress Dashboard =

 1. Navigate to the 'Add New' in the plugins dashboard
-2. Search for 'tp twitch widget'
+2. Search for 'TomParisDE Twitch Widget'
 3. Click 'Install Now'
 4. Activate the plugin on the Plugin dashboard